 - Another type of passenger vehicle

-The United States Government Accountability Office (GAO) notes that all 50 states have in place statutes governing vehicles that carry unsecured loads, and a violation of these rules generally results in a fine, but can lead to imprisonment in certain situations.
+The United States Government Accountability Office (GAO) notes that all 50 states have statutes governing vehicles that carry unsecured loads.
+A violation of these rules generally results in a fine but can lead to imprisonment in certain situations.

 The GAO cites National Highway Traffic Safety Administration (NHTSA) figures that document approximately 51,000 accidents and 440 known fatalities resulting from accidents caused by unsecured items in 2010.
 The risk of operating a vehicle with one or more improperly secured items can be deadly, and those who take this risk may be held responsible for the damage they cause.